jekyll/jekyll-seo-tag/README.md

 * `description` - A short description of the page's content
 * `image` - URL to an image associated with the post, page, or document (e.g., `/assets/page-pic.jpg`)
 * `author` - Page-, post-, or document-specific author information (see below)
-* `locale` - Page-, post-, or document-specific language information
+* `lang` - Page-, post-, or document-specific language information

 ## Advanced usage